cabal-club/cable/readme.md

 Indicate a desire to stop receiving responses for any request.

 Some requests stay open and wait for data to arrive.
-You can close these long-running subscriptions using a cancel request.
+Long-running subscriptions can be closed using a cancel request.

 Receiving this request indicates that any further responses sent back using the given `req_id` may be discarded.